wholder/LaserCut/README.md

 <p align="center"><img src="https://github.com/wholder/LaserCut/blob/master/images/LaserCut%20Screenshot.png"></p>

 ## LaserCut
 LaserCut is an experimental, "swiss army knife" type of program for creating 2D designs using primitive shapes and constructive geometry and then sending them to a laser cutter to be cut.
-It started out of my frustration with Epilog over their lack of support for Mac OS X and then slowly grew as I added features.
+It started out of my frustration with Epilog™ over their lack of support for Mac OS X drivers.
+After that, it slowly grew as I added features.
 Here's is a short list of what LaserCut can do:

 - Create and place simple 2D shapes such as rectangles, rounded rectangles, ovals, circles, n-sided polygons and text outlines
 - Create and place Reference Point objects which are display-only oblects you can use as reference points or group with other shapes to provide a common origin point.